 No. 7 Michigan back on track after 87-63 rout of Maryland

-ANN ARBOR, Mich.
-(AP) -- This was the first time No. 7 Michigan had to respond to a loss this season.
+ANN ARBOR, Mich. — This was the first time No. 7 Michigan had to respond to a loss this season.

 Coach Juwan Howard liked what he saw.